gaslight/posts/posts/2013-09-04-does-coffeescript-have-a-future.md

 But Kevin Rockwood recently came back from an Ember.js event in Chicago, saying some really interesting things about JavaScript.
 He pointed me to this [discourse thread](http://meta.discourse.org/t/is-it-better-for-discourse-to-use-javascript-or-coffeescript/3153/9), in which something significant happens.
 The core team of Discourse, a substantial open source project, make an official decision to stop writing CoffeeScript in lieu of JavaScript.

-I'll speak to why, but knowing what we know about the landscape of JavaScript development and how it is evolving, I have to wonder, is this a signpost?
+Knowing what we know about the landscape of JavaScript development and how it is evolving, I have to wonder if is this a signpost.
 Does CoffeeScript have a future?

 ## About the Author